searica/MoreVanillaBuildPrefabs/README.md

     - Default value: CreatorShop

 **ClipEverything** [Synced with Server]
-- et to true to allow piece to clip through everything during placement.
+- Set to true to allow piece to clip through everything during placement.
 Recommended to try this if the piece is not appearing when you go to place it.
 (If this setting fixes the issue please open an issue on Github letting me know so I can make sure the piece can always applied clip the ground.)
     - Acceptable values: False, True
     - Default value: false
     - *Note:* this setting is not available on some prefabs because it needs to always be true.